vivekmathema/CRISP/README.md

 ii **GC×GC-TOFMS Inference:**
 This is the final step of the CRISP platform, where the trained classifier model is used to infer unknown samples based on preset thresholds.
 The GUI offers real-time visualization of classification and validation accuracy, as well as the model loss function, allowing users to instantly review the trained model's history.
 The inference step also generates general statistics for the validation cohort.
 Heatmaps for the inference samples can be created along with the watermarked inference output.
 Models can continue training with updated datasets, and the training configuration can be saved for future use and inference on unknown samples.
 A report file is generated, including the source images used for inference, and optionally tagged images, heatmaps, and their corresponding classification confidence.
 Further details of both training and inference can be found in user manual.

-### 3. **Setup and Miscellioneous**
+### 3. **Setup and Miscellaneous**

 **Current issues with docker**
-The CRISP-II has major GUI activities which currently is not fully supported cuasing it failure in UI-associated opreration.
+The CRISP-II has major GUI activities which currently is not fully supported causing it failure in UI-associated operation.
 We are actively looking to this issue and will try to resolve in future.
 Thus, at present, users can directly utilize the source code and supplied pre-installed environment.
-Most UI target users that operate ChromaTOF can easilty make full use of CRISPII in windows using the provided portable out-of-box package.
+Most UI target users that operate ChromaTOF can easily make full use of CRISPII in windows using the provided portable out-of-box package.

-**Dataset class(or group) name annotation rules**
+**Dataset class (or group) name annotation rules**
---> Classes are represented by their folder name inside main source folder  (e.g: HD_DMs, HD_NO_DMs, PD_DMs, PD_NO_DMs,and NORMAL) which is automatically used as class ID
+--> Classes are represented by their folder name inside main source folder (e.g: HD_DMs, HD_NO_DMs, PD_DMs, PD_NO_DMs, and NORMAL) which is automatically used as class ID
---> The folder names should be same for both training & Validation cohort to make resulst reproduciblew & correct order of classes during training.
+--> The folder names should be same for both training & validation cohort to make results reproducible and correct order of classes during training.
 --> Model stores the names of classes for annotation of inference results --> All samples for inference, validation or test images should be pre-processed in same order as the classifier training contour image dataset.

-Requirments for Python3 installation
+Requirements for Python3 installation
 Install the requirement for the minimum GPU version of the python pip install -r requirements_gpu.txt

 Install the requirement for the minimum CPU version of the python pip install -r requirements_cpu.txt

 NOTE: Current review version of as passcode protected as supplied in manuscript to maintain data confidentiality.
 **The standalone windows package for GPU version of CRISPII.
 This is a recommended setup for non-technical users.
 User can directly downloaded the pre-built package and run the CRISP out-of-the-box**
 ```
 https://drive.google.com/file/d/1I1onohkwufnGpj_hkeOM9Im-DIZHWDqn/view?usp=sharing
 ```

-**The standalone windows package for CPU version of CRISPII ( Very Slow for training.
+**The standalone windows package for CPU version of CRISPII (Very Slow for training.
 Slow but relatively simple to install and inference than GPU version.
-Will be uploaded upon acceptance of manuscript )**
+Will be uploaded upon acceptance of manuscript)**
 ```
 https://drive.google.com/file/d/1CG5dtI7HfMpCiWCn2a__wr6_opHBoE6w/view?usp=sharing
 ```

 For creating Anaconda environment as OS independent version of CRISP-II, we currently recommend to use only CPU version.
 The GPU version requires moderate to advance CUDA installation knowledge for Linux and may not be suitable for starters.

 For GPU Version of Anaconda environment of CRISP.
-Users may have to Tweak the installation versions if any repository needs were updated or conda channel changes.
+Users may have to tweak the installation versions if any repository needs were updated or conda channel changes.
 These commands will simply install conda version of the pip3 requirements to run CRISP.
-Maynot not be suitable for some version of Ubuntu OS.
+May not be suitable for some version of Ubuntu OS.

 ```
 1) conda create --name GCxGC_CRISPII python=3.6